 I was wrong.

 Needless to say, it was several peeps later and weeks of persuading, cajoling, threatening, sticker-charting, bribing and pleading before we finally heard the sound of…quiet.
 8:00 pm, and all was still.
 We congratulated ourselves on our competence as parents, and settled in to watch a movie together.
 As the credits were rolling at about 10:30, we heard a distinct crash.
 Hearts racing, we rushed into the darkened hall, straining with eyes and ears in the sudden quiet.
-And then – a faint tap, tap, tap coming from the direction of our daughters’ room.
-My husband slowly turned the doorknob, his heavy-duty MagLite at the ready.
+And then – a faint tap, tap, tap coming from the direction of our daughters” room.
+My husband slowly turned the doorknob, his We feel these items are some of the most enjoyable new games and cabinets we've introduced to promote and expect these to provide Casino online operators with new must-have items for his or her gamers. heavy-duty MagLite at the ready.
 The room was black, except for a tiny strip of light coming from under the closet door.
 We advanced carefully, held our breaths, and opened the door to reveal –